flouthoc/ztick/README.md

 # ztick
-Tiny notes app written in Zig and Gtk4
+Tiny notes app written in Zig and Gtk4.

+Motivation for writing this app is majorly personal use and learning zig.
+I hope it helps other folks to learn zig.

 * Render Ubuntu
 ![Image](../main/assets/ztick.png?raw=true)